-In addition, construction of a 32 megawatt Long Island Solar Farm (LISF) at BNL was completed in the fall of 2011.
+Construction of a 32 megawatt Long Island Solar Farm (LISF) at BNL was completed in the fall of 2011.
 The LISF is the largest solar photovoltaic (PV) electric generating plant in the Northeast region.
-Its goal is to help Long Island be less reliant on fossil fueldriven power generation and to meet peak load demands from summertime air conditioning use.
+Its goal is to help Long Island be less reliant on fossil fuel-driven power generation and to meet peak load demands from summertime air conditioning use.
 It is generating enough renewable energy to power approximately 4,500 homes and is helping New York State meets its clean energy and carbon reduction goals.
-The LISF will also become one of the most studied solar installations, as it will be a focal point of a Northeast Solar Energy Research Center (NSERC) being planned for the Laboratory.
-The NSERC will offer research capabilities and field testing of solar technologies under actual northeast climatic and weather conditions.
+The LISF will be one of the most studied solar installations, as it will be a focal point of the Northeast Solar Energy Research Center (NSERC) at BNL.
+Construction for the NSERC will be complete in 2014.
 Research will include work done at the LISF, as well as a dedicated research array for testing solar panel modules, inverters, and other equipment being developed for the solar energy industry.
 Additional information on the LISF can be found in Chapters 2 and 6 of this report.